What Are 40-Year Mortgages?

 A 40-year mortgage promises to lower your monthly house payment while allowing you to buy the home of your dreams.
 Instead of a traditional 30-year mortgage, you can extend the length of your mortgage by another 10 years, making it seem more affordable to buy a house.

 A 40-year mortgage is a home loan that allows you to spread your principal and interest payments over 40 years.
-This can lower your monthly payments and allow you to afford a higher-priced home.
+This can lower your monthly payments and allow you to afford a higher-priced home, but you’ll pay significantly more in interest over the life of the loan.

 Traditional mortgages are typically 15 or 30 years in length and meet the conforming standards set by the Federal Housing Finance Agency, Fannie Mae and Freddie Mac.
 But 40-year mortgages are nonqualifying mortgages and are privately held by the issuing lender as a portfolio loan.